PHOTOS: South Orange-Maplewood Summer Music Program Keeps Students Playing & Singing

 During week 2, while Band students worked on “Ancient Hunters”, Vocal students were singing “De Profundis” in Latin, and Strings were bowing away at “Bach Country Fiddles”, a piece where two classic melodies get the fiddle treatment.

-The program has been covered by ESSER II (Elementary and Secondary School Emergency Relief) funds in the past.
-Funding continued this year, despite cuts to the 2024-25 school budget, including to arts programming.
+The program has been covered by federal ESSER (Elementary and Secondary School Emergency Relief) funds, intended to provide funding for school districts through the COVID-19 pandemic.
+Manno confirmed that the 2024 summer program is covered by ESSER III, which expires at the end of September.
+The funding was not impacted by cuts to the 2024-25 school budget, including to arts programming.

 Related Articles